-CONFIRMED — CBP/ICE — MARCH 2026A government document obtained by 404 Media confirmed CBP purchased your precise location data from the online ad ecosystem.
+CONFIRMED — GOVERNMENT DOCUMENTS — MARCH 2026A government document obtained by 404 Media confirmed Border Patrol purchased your precise location data from the online advertising ecosystem.
+No warrant required.

 95,000+